Official State of Iowa Website Here is how you know

 Amenities at Pool 10, Mississippi River include:

-Channel Catfish - Fair: Catfish anglers have been catching a few channel cats this week on crawlers.
+Channel Catfish - Good: Catfish anglers have been catching a few channel cats this week on crawlers.

-Black Crappie - Good: Fish the brush piles using light tackle and small plastic baits for spring crappie.
+Black Crappie - Slow: Fish the flooded timber as the river rises using light tackle and small plastic baits for spring crappie.

 Download Printable River Map